Cost of Living in Lake Chapala, Mexico

 Will I save money living in Lake Chapala?

 "Living in Lake Chapala can be significantly more affordable than living in the United States.
 The cost of living is lower, including the price of groceries, restaurants, and services.
 Utilities, such as electricity and water, are cheaper as well.
 Property taxes and other taxes are lower, meaning more of your money stays in your pocket.
 In addition, some domestic services such as housekeeping, gardening and deliveries are more affordable in Lake Chapala as they are substantially cheaper than U.S. equivalents.
-With all of these cost savings, many people are able to stretch their budget further than if they were living in the United States," remarked one expat in Lake Chapala.
+With all of these cost savings, many people are able to stretch their budget further than if they were living in the United States," said one expat in Lake Chapala.

 What is the average cost of housing in Lake Chapala?